mik90/ristretto/README.md

 ------------------------
 ## TODO
-- Make thread-safe nnet3 API that will be passed to CallData, can start out as a simple/naive implementation
-    - CallData has its own state per call
+- The nnet3 API is made thread-safe by a single mutex at the start, not neat but hopefully it works
 - Send audio chunks to Kaldi, what duration though?
+    - currently reading in a while audio file
 - Logic for left context?
 - Should this use a streaming RPC or a normal message based setup?
     - Start out as traditional setup but switch to streaming since audio can easily be streamed and the transcript may also